 "And I stood upon the sand of the sea"

-It was usually where the Roman Governor resided (Pilate was in Jerusalem during Passover to keep an eye on things during the pilgrimage festival) even after Hadrian made Jerusalem itself a Roman Colony and still even Christianization, even after Chalcedon finally made the Bishop of Jerusalem outrank Caesarea.
+It was usually where the Roman Governor resided (Pilate was in Jerusalem during Passover to keep an eye on things during the pilgrimage festival) even after Hadrian made Jerusalem itself a Roman Colony and still even after Christianization, even after Chalcedon finally made the Bishop of Jerusalem outrank Caesarea in the Church Hierarchy.

 Naturally it played an important role as a Roman Military base of operation during the 66-73 Roman-Jewish War, and probably also in the Bar-Kochba Revolt though we know less of the details about that war.

-Certain Bishops of Caesarea became key theological leader of Arianism during the reigns of the Arian Emperors, Acacius and Euzoius.
+Certain Bishops of Caesarea became key theological leaders of Arianism during the reigns of the Arian Emperors, Acacius and Euzoius.

 No comments: